WPsites/WPide/readme.txt

 3. Showing auto complete, function reference and file tree.

 == Changelog ==

+= 2.0.12 =
+* Added links to the WordPress codex and the PHP manual from within the function refrence for further info

+= 2.0.11 =
+* Newly created files use to contain a space, instead it now defaults to a blank file.

 = 2.0.10 =
 * Fixed a problem with file loading (ajax) indicator not showing.